prebid/prebid.github.io/dev-docs/bidders/bizzclick.md

 ### Note:

 The Example Bidding adapter requires setup before beginning.
-Please contact us at support@bizzclick.com
+Please contact us at support@bizzclick.com .BizzClick will only respond to the first impression and that multiple ad formats of that single impression are not supported.

 ### Bid Params